 Instead, my wife created a custom glass calendar mounted an inch off the wall’s surface.
 The glass and mountings are a 23 5/8 x 25 1/2 inch dry erase board, intended for office use, that she purchased on Amazon.

 But there’s a custom twist that really makes this work for our family.
 She designed the calendar template and had the vinyl printed, cut, and adhered to the glass at American Sign Studio, a local printer.
 She had them stick it to the back of the glass board (not the front) so the writing surface would remain smooth.
 (Any DIYer with a Cricut vinyl cutter can also design and cut their own template.)

-We redraw the calendar in dry erase marker every month, color-coding the different elements: black for the general family schedule like hikes and virtual church services and birthdays, blue for our boys’ activities, red for my wife and green for me.
-It’s easy to update as schedules continue fluctuating throughout this crazy year.
+We redraw the calendar in dry erase marker every month, color-coding the different elements: black for the general family schedule like hikes and church services and birthdays, blue for our boys’ activities, red for my wife and green for me.
+It’s easy to update as schedules continue fluctuating throughout the year.